 I fabricate each object with extreme care, since the materials I use are often as fragile as the subject matter I present.
 The mediums used in each piece contribute to the artwork’s context.
 Specific materials like Oklahoma dirt, cicada skins, and shattered glass from a car window all lend to an unspoken narrative that can be teased out with further inspection of each artwork.
 Fragility is a key component to both the object and the subject.
 The more the viewer stares at the small creatures in the artworks, investigating their setting and the details therein, the more uncanny the scene appears.

 Laura Murray was born and raised in Oklahoma City, OK.
 She received her BFA from the School of Visual Arts in 2012.
 She has completed two residencies: the Oklahoma Summer Art Institute Residency in Oklahoma City, and the Snug Harbor Artist Residency Program in Staten Island.
 She is the recipient of several artist awards, including the Edward & Sally Van Lier Visual Artist Fellowship Grant and the 440 Gallery Choice Award.
 Her work has been exhibited in numerous venues, including Postmasters Gallery (New York, NY); Concepto Hudson (Hudson, NY); Arc Gallery (San Francisco, CA); the Oklahoma City Museum of Art (OKC, OK), and Galerist (Istanbul).
 Her work has been featured in New York Magazine, Dazed Magazine, The Nation, and Vice’s The Creators Project.

-She was a guest artist lecturer at Google headquarters NYC, and recently co-hosted a creative workshop at Hunter College with art-editor for the New Yorker, Françoise Mouly, and author, Nadja Spiegelman.
-She currently lives and works in New York, NY.
+In 2012 she was a guest artist lecturer at Google headquarters NYC, and in 2017 she co-hosted a creative workshop at Hunter College with art-editor for the New Yorker, Françoise Mouly, and author, Nadja Spiegelman.
+She currently lives and works in Brooklyn, NY.